Parenting Tips 9 min read

 Regular backups: Back up important data regularly to protect against data loss from device damage or malware.

 Teaching children about online privacy should begin early and evolve as they grow.
-Here’s how to approach this at different ages:
+Here is how to approach this at different ages:

 Start with basic concepts:

-• Explain that some information is private and shouldn’t be shared online
+• Explain that some information is private and should not be shared online

 • Teach them to ask permission before using any device or app